Business Development skill

+Business Development is an agent skill for AI coding assistants (Claude Code, OpenClaw, Cursor, Codex).
 BD strategy, partnership frameworks, outreach templates, deal pipeline management, and negotiation playbooks for B2B SaaS.
+Install with: npx skills-ws install business-development.

 copied ✓